 Stepping out among the well-heeled denizens of Omotesando is enough to make even the most well-kempt cheapo feel a little grubby.
 Luckily, there’s a well-placed sento just steps from the station—a pretty public bath where you can get spiffy for less than the cost of a medium latte in most of the area cafes.

 Sentos are public bathhouses, and unlike onsen, these do not use hot spring water, but rather the good old municipal water system.
 These bathhouses are a holdover from when many people did not have bathrooms in their houses — a condition that still persists in some of the older parts of town and cheaper apartment complexes.
-Sento prices are regulated and the going rate in Tokyo is 460 yen (regular sentos are allowed to charge less, but not more, than this price).
+Sento prices are regulated and the going rate in Tokyo is 480 yen (regular sentos are allowed to charge less, but not more, than this price).

 Stashed in an alley behind an ostentatious Porsche dealership, Shimizu-yu is only three minutes from the A4 exit of Omotesando Station and has recently been remodeled with a shiny new face for area bathers.
 Customers take off shoes in the entryway and put them in a locker, then purchase a bath ticket at a machine just inside the doors.
-Entry is 460 yen for adults, 180 yen for middle school students, and 80 yen for elementary school children.
+Entry is 480 yen for adults and 180 yen for children ages six to 12.
 Children under six are free, with up to two kids per adult permitted.
-You can also buy other things in this machine, like beers and BVDs, so be sure to press the 460 yen button up at the top.
+You can also buy other things in this machine, like beer, so be sure to press the 480 yen button up at the top.
 Sentos also do not typically provide towels for free, so bring your own, or buy or rent one here as well.

 After stripping bare, bathers step into the shower area.
 There are about 20 shower stalls with gleaming marble, tile, and fixtures; though clean, some sentos look as though they haven’t been changed in 50 years.
 This one is decidedly modern.
 There is complimentary body soap and shampoo here, or you can bring your toiletries or buy some at the front.

 A small back room holds a couple of mineral baths — a “silky herb” bath that includes carbon dioxide and microbubbles that treat the skin, sort of like sitting in a glass of fizzy drink.
-There are also a couple of nice rain shower heads, imported from Germany, a sauna, which requires paying an extra charge (of about 600 yen), and for a nice refreshing shock, a cold plunge bath good for “tightening the skin.”
+There are also a couple of nice rain shower heads, imported from Germany, a sauna, which requires paying an extra charge (550 yen), and for a nice refreshing shock, a cold plunge bath good for “tightening the skin.”

 In the common area are several tables to unwind, with a few vending machines including the omnipresent milk machine.

-Shimizu-yu is open from 12:00 pm to 12:00 am on weekdays, and 12:00 pm to 11:00 pm on weekends and holidays, with last entry 30 minutes before close.
+Shimizu-yu is open from 12:00pm to 12:00am on weekdays, and 12:00pm to 11:00pm on weekends and holidays, with last entry 30 minutes before close; it’s closed on Fridays.
 There’s a coin laundry in the basement incidentally run by the same company, so you can clean your clothes AND yourself if you’re so inclined.